okeshawarz/prospectus/draft5.md

-To explore the effects of rent control on various housing and neighborhood characteristics, I will employ the *difference-in-differences* empirical strategy.
+To explore the effects of rent control on various housing and neighborhood characteristics, I will employ the *difference-in-differences* empirical strategy, following in general the approach of @sims2007.
 This requires a panel data set of repeated observations over time.
 The regressor of interest is a variable that varies at the group or aggregate level over time given a treatment; in this case, whether or not the housing unit was subject to rent control (if at the household level) or if units in the geographic area were subject to rent control (if at a higher level of aggregation).
-This was the approach used by @diamond2018, where a change in rent control laws to suddenly incorporate multi-family housing units of a certain age under the law was used as a quasi-random treatment effect.
-This is the empirical strategy I will follow if the restricted-use national data from the RHFS becomes available in a reasonable amount of time.

-If not, then I will instead follow an approach similar to @sims2007, which used zone-level fixed effects.
+The American Housing Survey Metropolitan Area microdata set contains data down to the level of the zone, which is a contiguous geography consisting of 100,000 people.
+This is the unit this essay will primarily use, treating *zones* as rent controlled or non controlled.

 The logic behind this approach is relatively straightforward.
 My goal is to compare zones in which rent control is enacted to zones that can plausibly be